Off-Diagonal Long-Range Order Implies Vanishing Charge Gap

 Equal-time correlation functions and energy gaps of a quantum many-body system are intimately connected.
 The connection, which is trivial in relativistic field theories, is widely observed in non-relativistic theories as well, and has partly been established rigorously by means of the variational principle \cite{HorschLinden,KomaTasaki1994,SannomiyaKatsuraNakayama2017,Tasaki2017} or the Lieb-Robinson bound \cite{HastingsKoma,NachtergaeleSims}.
 See also \cite{Wagner1966,Stringari,Momoi94,Momoi95,Koma2021} for rigorous results for non-relativistic systems related to the Goldstone theorem.

-In this Letter we prove, in a large class of macroscopic quantum many-body systems with U(1) symmetry, a general inequality that relates the order parameter for (off-diagonal) long-range order in the ground state with the charge gap.
-When applied to a system of bosons or fermions on a lattice or in continuum, our inequality implies that a ground state with nonzero off-diagonal long-range order (ODLRO) is inevitably accompanied by a vanishing charge gap, or, almost equivalently, characterized by nonzero charge susceptibility $\chi(\rho)=\{d\mu(\rho)/d\rho\}^{-1}$, where $\mu(\rho)$ is the chemical potential and $\rho$ the particle density.
+In this Letter, we prove, in a large class of macroscopic quantum many-body systems with U(1) symmetry, a general inequality that relates the order parameter for (off-diagonal) long-range order in the ground state with the charge gap.
+When applied to a system of bosons or fermions on a lattice or in the continuum, our inequality implies that a ground state with nonzero off-diagonal long-range order (ODLRO) is inevitably accompanied by a vanishing charge gap, or, almost equivalently, characterized by nonzero charge susceptibility $\chi(\rho)=\{d\mu(\rho)/d\rho\}^{-1}$, where $\mu(\rho)$ is the chemical potential and $\rho$ the particle density.
 This means that the ground state with ODLRO is ``compressible'' when the chemical potential is varied.
-Conversely the inequality implies that a ground state accompanied by a nonzero charge gap cannot exhibit ODLRO.
+This conclusion may be most meaningful (and even surprising) when applied to a commensurate supersolid \cite{OhgoeSuzukiKawashima2012,SuzukiKoga2014}.
+See Discussion.
+Conversely, the inequality implies that a ground state accompanied by a nonzero charge gap cannot exhibit ODLRO.
 When applied to a quantum spin system, our inequality implies that a ground state within a magnetization plateau cannot have long-range order in the direction perpendicular to the magnetic field.
+We note that these conclusions do not follow from the Goldstone theorem, which does not deal with the charge gap.

-The theorem is proved by a simple variational argument which applies to a wide class of quantum many-body systems.
+The theorem is proved by a simple variational argument that applies to a wide class of quantum many-body systems.
 The proof was inspired to us by a series of closely related works on low-lying excited states in quantum spin systems whose exact ground states have long-range order but do not exhibit spontaneous symmetry breaking \cite{HorschLinden,KomaTasaki1994,SannomiyaKatsuraNakayama2017,Tasaki2017}.
 See Part~I of \cite{TasakiBook} for a detailed account of the subject.